Therapy for Gay, Queer and LGBTQ+ Adults in Melbourne

 Your counselling space in Thornbury

-I welcome you to my counselling room in Thornbury, inner north Melbourne.
 Hot and cold drinks are available, and I'm happy to discuss any other accommodations that would make the space more comfortable for you.

 Struggling right now?
 A free resource for you

 If you're caught in a spiral of shame or negative self-talk and need something to help in this moment, I've created a free 14-minute guided meditation.
-No email sign-up required — just press play.
+No email sign-up required, just press play.

 Befriending The Inner Critic